 There are other steps you can take, though, to reduce your total debt burden for college, including considering attending two years of community college before transferring to a university.

-College Tuition Compare shows that in the state of Indiana, Ivy Tech, which is a community college in Indiana, has in-state tuition of just over $4,000 a semester.
+College Tuition Compare shows that in the state of Indiana, Ivy Tech, which is a community college in Indiana, has in-state tuition of just over $4,175 per year.

-That compares to a little over $10,000 for Indiana University (Bloomington) and Purdue University (Main Campus), which are the two largest state colleges, and nearly $50,000 for tuition at University of Notre Dame, which is a private college.
+That compares to $10,388 for Indiana University (Bloomington) and Purdue University (Main Campus), which are the two largest state colleges, and $49,685 for tuition at University of Notre Dame, which is a private college.

 You can save thousands, if not tens of thousands over the course of your education by starting out at a community college for two years before transferring to a university to continue your education.
 You must work with both institutions from the start, though, to make sure your courses and credit hours are transferable to the university you intend to attend next.